iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 - automatic tracking and visualization of milestones of projects
 - automatic tracking and visualization of project traction, e.g., DAU, daily active txs and so on

 &nbsp;

-### Online IDE ###
-An online IDE for development of smart contract and to interate with IoTeX blockchain is a long-awaited product!
-We have had the basic version of IoTeX IDE (http://ide.iotex.io/) up and running, which still lacks many desired features.
-One needs to iterate on top of the open-source-d IDE to make it a full-fledged product for all developers including the core-dev!
-Some of the desired features are:
-- compile (of either local and remote smart contract files) and deploy the bytecodes to IoTeX mainnet and testnet
-- support read from and write to a contract in a user-friendly way
-- support extended instructions of EVM that IoTeX implemented (bonus!)

-&nbsp;